apache/iotdb/docs/Documentation/UserGuide/9-System Tools/3-Log Visualizer.md

 # Introduction
 IoTDB generates a variety of logs during runtime like other software systems.
-The debug and trace logs can help the developers keep trace of the status of IoTDB and dig potential or unclear bugs The info logs may tell how healthy the system is and provide directions for database parameter optimization.
-The warn and error logs indicates the system is in a dangerous status or something unexpected happened (very likely a bug or an attack) and helps the database administrator save the system before it crashes or find the reasons why it has crashed.
+The debug and trace logs can help the developers keep trace of the status of IoTDB and dig out potential or unclear bugs The info logs may tell how healthy the system is and point out directions for database parameter optimization.
+The warn and error logs indicate the system is in a dangerous status or something unexpected happened (very likely a bug or an attack) and helps the database administrator save the system before it crashes or find the reasons why it has crashed.

 With the logs being so valuable a source of monitoring system status, mining the logs for their potential precious information has become quite a hot issue both in academy and industry.
-Traditional ways often require much human-resource to discovery the value behind the logs by reading and analyzing the logs carefully.
+Traditional ways often require much human-resource to discover the value behind the logs by reading and analyzing the logs carefully.
 Usually, the logs of different sources (like Java classes) are mixed together in several files and only the most experienced debugging experts know from the beginning what logs exactly they long for, many less experienced programmers would spend time reading unrelated logs and filtering them out.
-Nevertheless, logs are most composed with string containing numbers which describe the system status and they are much less straight-forward for humans to understand and compare than plots and statistics.
+Nevertheless, logs are mostly composed with strings containing numbers which describe the system status and they are much less straight-forward for humans to understand and compare than plots and statistics.

-To relieve the hardness of understanding what has happened behind these logs and better comparing them, we present a simple tool LogVisualizer to retrieve interesting (specified by the user) variants in a log file, generate timeseries based on these observations and draw plots to show them in a more human-friendly way.
+To reduce the difficulty of understanding what has happened behind these logs and better comparing them, we present a simple tool LogVisualizer to retrieve interesting (specified by the user) variables in the log files, generate timeseries based on these observations and draw plots to show them in a more human-friendly way.
 LogVisualizer also collects the statistics of the logs to present an overall view of what was going on.